-If you book please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-14 years.
+If you book a reservation, please make sure that you come in or give us 4 hours notice of cancellation for children ages 3-14 years.
 If not, you will incur a $25 cancellation fee.
 If no 4 hour notice is given, you will be charged to your card on file.
 Children ages 0-3 require a 24 hour notice of cancellation or full reservation charges apply.

 We do not allow food and other products that contact nuts into our facilities.
 Thus, all meals we provide are also nut-free.